Sandhurst

 PROFILE FAQ

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects likely to impact this area.
-Notable projects include Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king), Ballarto Road Upgrade, Harbour Plaza Redevelopment, and Industrial Quarter (iQ) Cranbourne West, with the following list detailing those most relevant.
+No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially affect this area.
+Notable projects include Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king), Ballarto Road Upgrade, Harbour Plaza Redevelopment, and Industrial Quarter (iQ) Cranbourne West, with the following list providing details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.